cryptoknight0x0/SuperForm-TestTask/README.md

 ### Design Choices

-1. I used inspiration from existing wrapper for [Compound](https://github.com/superform-xyz/super-vaults/blob/main/src/compound/CompoundV2ERC4626Wrapper.sol) and [Yield Daddy](https://github.com/timeless-fi/yield-daddy/tree/main/src/compound).
-For deploying and predeterming address for the contract i used OpenZeppelin's Library [Clone](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/proxy/Clones.sol).
+1. Drawing inspiration from the existing wrappers for [Compound](https://github.com/superform-xyz/super-vaults/blob/main/src/compound/CompoundV2ERC4626Wrapper.sol) from Superform and from [Yield Daddy](https://github.com/timeless-fi/yield-daddy/tree/main/src/compound), a wrapper for Flux's fToken is implemented.
+For the deployemnt of vault I've used OpenZeppelin's [Clone](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/proxy/Clones.sol) library, which aids in minimal proxy deployment.
+This approach is achieved through the FluxERC4626Factory, a contract that deploys deterministic clones of vault with the salt  as the underlying asset's address ensuring that multiple vaults are not deployed for the same asset.
 I also used Minimal proxy to reduce the deployment cost greatly.
-To use Minimal proxy I had to fork Solmates version of ERC20 and ERC4626 and add initializer functions to make it upgradeable.
-Have used OpenZeppelin's [Initializable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/proxy/utils/Initializable.sol)
+To use Minimal proxy I had to fork Solmates version of ERC20 and ERC4626 and add initializer functions to make it upgradeable with the help of OpenZeppelin's [Initializable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/proxy/utils/Initializable.sol)

-In Below Imagae you can see that cost of deployment using createERC4626 is vastly reduced in comparision to a normal deployment.
+In Below Image you can see that cost of deployment using createERC4626 is reduced by approximately `85%` in comparision to a normal deployment.
 ![Gas Costs](/images/Gas.png)

 2. Changes Made in Yield-daddy's test to support fork tests